-This legislation would allow people to pre-register to vote at the department of licensing when they are 16 and 17 years old.
+This legislation would allow people to pre-register to vote at the department of licensing when they turn 16.
 Once the person turns 18 they would automatically be registered to vote and would start receiving ballots in the next election.
 California and Oregon have both implemented these systems in the few last years.